 Summertime – and the living is easy, especially if you have one of these cool homes.
 Thanks, Mom!

-From the documentary website:
+From the documentary website: (now defunct)

 The vacation culture of the late 1950s and early 1960s has become a unique slice of Cold War period Americana.
 World War II veterans now had families.
 Their children were teenagers.
 The American middle class was at its prime.
 At the same time man was faced with the realization of an atomic age, where opposing nations, steeped in vastly different ideologies, could destroy each other at will.
 The United States and the Soviet Union became gripped in a technological and social race.
 This battle affected the soul of every citizen, and revealed itself in unusual ways.